alice-t/counterbalancing-program/README.md

 Here you can see the final subset of orders, and also the amount of times each condition appears in each position.
 When you run the program you will see a lot of other stuff print out before this final output - you can ignore all this.
 It's just to show what the computer is doing to get to the final answer.

+**Note:** The more conditions and participants you have, the longer it'll take to run.

 ## How to run
 Command line can be intimidating, so you can use [this link](https://py2.codeskulptor.org/#user48_IGMEb8Teln_1.py ) to run the program in your web browser instead :)
 Press the little play icon on the left of the blue menu bar to run the program.
 You should get a pop-up asking for the number of conditions and then another one asking for the number of participants.